erjosito/azure-networking-lab/README.md

 **Figure 6.** Intra-subnet NVA-based filtering, also known as “microsegmentation”

-**Step 1.** In order to be able to test the topology above, we will use the second VM in myVnet1-Subnet1. (vnet1-vm2).
-We need to instruct all VMs in subnet 1 to send local traffic to the NVAs as well.
+**Step 1.** In order to be able to test the topology above, we will our jump host, which happens to be the second VM in myVnet1-Subnet1 (vnet1-vm2).
+We need to instruct all VMs in this subnet to send local traffic to the NVAs as well.
 First, let us verify that both VMs can reach each other.
-Exit the session from Vnet2-vm1 to come back to Vnet1-vm1, and verify that you can reach its neighbor VM in 10.1.1.5:
+Exit the session from Vnet2-vm1 and Vnet1-vm1 to come back to Vnet1-vm2, and verify that you can reach its neighbor VM in 10.1.1.4:

 <pre lang="...">
 lab-user@myVnet2-vm1:~$ <b>exit</b>
 logout
-Connection to 10.2.1.4 closed. lab-user@myVnet1-vm1:~$ <b>ping 10.1.1.5</b>
+Connection to 10.2.1.4 closed. lab-user@myVnet1-vm1:~$ <b>exit</b>
+logout
+Connection to 10.1.1.4 closed. lab-user@myVnet1-vm2:~$ <b>ping 10.1.1.4</b>
-PING 10.1.1.5 (10.1.1.5) 56(84) bytes of data.
+PING 10.1.1.4 (10.1.1.4) 56(84) bytes of data.
-64 bytes from 10.1.1.5: icmp_seq=1 ttl=64 time=0.612 ms
+64 bytes from 10.1.1.4: icmp_seq=1 ttl=64 time=0.612 ms
-64 bytes from 10.1.1.5: icmp_seq=2 ttl=64 time=3.62 ms
+64 bytes from 10.1.1.4: icmp_seq=2 ttl=64 time=3.62 ms
-64 bytes from 10.1.1.5: icmp_seq=3 ttl=64 time=2.71 ms
+64 bytes from 10.1.1.4: icmp_seq=3 ttl=64 time=2.71 ms
-64 bytes from 10.1.1.5: icmp_seq=4 ttl=64 time=0.748 ms
+64 bytes from 10.1.1.4: icmp_seq=4 ttl=64 time=0.748 ms
 ^C
---- 10.1.1.5 ping statistics ---
+--- 10.1.1.4 ping statistics ---
 4 packets transmitted, 4 received, <b>0% packet loss</b>, time 3002ms
 rtt min/avg/max/mdev = 0.612/1.924/3.628/1.287 ms
-lab-user@myVnet1-vm1:~$
+lab-user@myVnet1-vm2:~$
 </pre>

 **Step 2.** We want to be able to control traffic flowing between the two VMs, even if they are in the same subnet.
 For that purpose, we want to send this traffic to our NVA (firewall).
 This can be easily done by adding an additional User-Defined Route to the corresponding routing table.
-Go back to your Windows command prompt, and type this command:
+Go back to your Azure CLI command prompt, and type this command:

 <pre lang="...">
 <b>az network route-table route create --address-prefix 10.1.1.0/24 --next-hop-ip-address 10.4.2.101 --next-hop-type VirtualAppliance --route-table-name vnet1-subnet1 -n vnet1-subnet1</b>